 “Compounding returns are the driving force that makes investing so powerful, especially when you’re young and you have time on your side,” according to a CNBC report on millennial investing.
 “The longer you let your money ride out the ups and downs of the market, the more likely you are to have a positive outcome.”

-Here are some of the ETFs to buy for consideration by today’s younger investors.
+Here are some of the best ETFs to buy for today’s younger investors.

 SPDR S&P Dividend ETF (SDY)